intuit/LocationManager/README.md

 INTULocationAccuracyRoom          // 5 meters or better, received within the last 5 seconds      -- highest accuracy
 ```

 The `timeout` specifies how long you are willing to wait for a location with the accuracy you requested.
 The timeout guarantees that your block will execute within this period of time, either with a location of at least the accuracy you requested (`INTULocationStatusSuccess`), or with whatever location could be determined before the timeout interval was up (`INTULocationStatusTimedOut`).
+Pass `0.0` for no timeout (*not recommended*).

 ```objective-c
 INTULocationManager *locMgr = [INTULocationManager sharedInstance];